jeonghoyeo7/ironmon-docs/user-flow.md

      - If not all dApps in a category are used, the component appears in black-and-white.

 5. **Mint the NFT**
-   - Users pay 0.1 MON to mint their robot NFT.
+   - Users pay 0.5 or 1 MON to mint their robot NFT.
    - For a user, duplicate dApp combinations cannot be minted again.